 After examining all parts of the four-factor breach risk assessment, you must draw a conclusion in good faith about the overall level of risk.
 Based on the nature of the PHI, the unauthorized person receiving it, the acquisition or use of the PHI, and the mitigation steps taken, is it likely or unlikely that the PHI was compromised?
 Again, if the risk is greater than low, you must notify all individuals whose data was compromised.

 But who else needs to be notified?
 How?
 And in what timeframe?
-In an upcoming post, you’ll learn about the next steps after completing your risk assessment: the who, when, and how of breach notification.
+Read about the who, when, and how of breach notification in this blog post.